Secretary vs Administrative Assistant: What Sets Them Apart?

 - summarizing reports

-If you are proficient with Microsoft Office, have good organizational skills, and can multitask, you may be qualified right away to become a secretary.
-Usually, a high school diploma is enough for you to secure the job.
+If you are proficient with Microsoft Office, have good organisational skills, and can multitask, you may be qualified right away to become a secretary.
+Usually, a high school diploma is enough for you to secure a job.

-Secretaries are reporting directly to their administrative assistants when they are not required to engage regularly with the top officials.
+Secretaries report directly to their administrative assistants when they are not required to engage regularly with top officials.

-While it appears to be easier to land a job as a secretary, do not belittle this profession because they can help in keeping everything organized and smooth flowing.
+Although it may seem easier to land a job as a secretary, do not belittle this profession, as they play a crucial role in keeping everything organised and smooth-flowing.
 They are essential in keeping the business workflow.

-Looking at the Role of an Administrative Assistant
+What is the Role of an Administrative Assistant?

 Compared to secretaries, administrative assistants have more leadership roles in the company.
-They are providing administrative support to maintain workplace efficiency, in addition to accomplishing clerical work.
-These include organizing schedules, crafting agendas for company meetings and agendas, and creating spreadsheets where secretaries input data.
+They provide administrative support to maintain workplace efficiency, in addition to performing clerical work.
+These tasks include organising schedules, creating agendas for company meetings, and developing spreadsheets for secretaries to input data.

-Administrative assistants are also handling the client and vendor billing accurately and in a timely manner should they be given the task.
-This means that they are responsible for monitoring the accounts payable and receivables in a given budget.
+Administrative assistants are also handling the client and vendor billing accurately and in a timely manner, if given the task.
+This means that they are responsible for monitoring the accounts payable and receivable in a given budget.

 Administrative assistants are also doing the following: